helenclx/leilukin-site/src/slashes/navbarlinks/now.md

 ## Celebrating Lunar New Year

 2025's Lunar New Year takes place in late January, so as a Chinese person, I am currently celebrating it.
+You can read my blog post ["My 2025 Lunar New Year"](/blog/posts/2025-02-06-my-2025-lunar-new-year) to learn how I celebrate Lunar New Year this year.

 Happy Year of the Snake!

 ## Planning on Attending the 42 Computer Science School